-We will be offering Reading Circles in Spring 2014 again.
+We will be offering Reading Circles in Fall 2014 again.

 We will periodically be sending out a call for participants in reading circles; if you would like to be put on a mailing list for OFD Reading Circles, please send an email to Erin Robinson.

-The Office of Faculty Development (OFD) invites faculty to participate in our 10th offering of the Reading Circle program this Spring semester.
+The Office of Faculty Development (OFD) invites faculty to participate in our 11th offering of the Reading Circle program this Fall semester.

 We launched this initiative in the Spring of 2009 with the book, “What the Best College Teachers Do” by Ken Bain.
 This is what some of our participants said the benefits of participating were: